How To Complete an Editor Assignment

 - Turned in work that was of significantly poor quality

 Before you submit an edit request, make sure you have reviewed the entire article and provided all of the requested edits.

 6. Edit the Writer's Next Version

 Once you send an edit request, the article will go back to the writer.
 The writer will then make your requested revisions and resubmit the article within 24 hours.
 The writer may also ask for clarification via the Comment window.
 You will get a notification if the writer has a comment or question.

 Once the writer submits their next version of the assignment, you will need to revise and edit the submission.
 Before you select "Approve", make sure to double-check the article against the style guide and assignment brief provided.

 7. Review the Writer

 You may be asked to review the writer after you approve an assignment.
 A separate window will pop up that will ask you to give star ratings and give general feedback about the writer's work.

 8. QA and the Client Review Your Article

 After you hit "Approve," a QA member and then the client will review the assignment.
 If they request revisions, they will send it back to the writer to revise it.
 Once the writer makes the requested revisions and resubmits the article, it's your responsibility to verify they made the necessary changes.
 If QA or the client has minor edits, they’ll make them at this review stage.
 Once they're satisfied with the content, they’ll approve it.
 If they do request a revision, you will receive details about their edit request.

 9. Project Manager Approves Assignment

-After the assignment has gone through all series of revisions, your project manager will do one final review.
+After the assignment has gone through all of the necessary revisions, your project manager will do one final review.
 If there are any issues with the assignment, then a final edit request may be made.

-Once complete and approved, you’ll see the two tasks inside your Completed section of your My Tasks dashboard.
+Once complete and approved, you’ll see the two tasks inside the Completed section of your My Tasks dashboard.
 Payment will commence within 90 days from the week when your assignment was submitted.